James Traficant: Post-prison life

-After his release from prison, he was featured as a guest speaker at a Tea Party protest in Columbiana, Ohio, among other events affiliated with reactionary politics.
+After his release from prison, Traficant was featured as a guest speaker at a Tea Party protest in Columbiana, Ohio.

-Traficant later went on to purchase a 5 bedroom farm in Greenford, Ohio.

-Traficant began a grassroots campaign in July 2014, "Project Freedom USA", to, among other things, put people pressure on Congress to get rid of the IRS and "divorce" the Federal Reserve.
+Traficant began a grassroots campaign in July 2014, Project Freedom USA, to, among other things, put pressure on Congress to get rid of the IRS and "divorce" the Federal Reserve.
+He continued to live on the farm that he had purchased in 1987.

 Accident and death

-Traficant was injured in an accident at his farm in Greenford, Ohio on September 23, 2014.
+Traficant was injured in an accident at his farm in Greenford, Ohio, on September 23, 2014.
 A tractor he was driving into a pole barn flipped over and trapped him underneath.
 Traficant was taken to Salem Regional Medical Center in Salem, Ohio, then airlifted to St. Elizabeth's Health Center in Youngstown.
 On the evening of September 24, his wife described him as "sedated and not doing well".

-By September 26, via news reports and statements from attorney and family spokesman Heidi Hanni, it was learned that the family was awaiting the doctors' assessment; there was no word as to whether or not Traficant had suffered a heart attack, but he was still unconscious and was being sedated for pain and other reasons.
-A number of longtime family friends, including Linda Kovachik, a former congressional aide to Traficant, told The Vindicator that it is believed Traficant had a heart attack, causing the tractor accident.

 A text message was sent out Friday evening September 26 by Jim Condit Jr., the Constitution Party candidate for Ohio's 8th congressional district and a close friend who had been traveling with Traficant to help promote Project Freedom USA.
 The text message stated that "the machines were disconnected at 2:00 p.m.
 (Friday).
 He is still breathing.
 Thousands are praying."
 On September 27, 2014, Traficant died at a hospice in Poland, Ohio, aged 73.
 By September 29, Traficant's body had been buried in an undisclosed location after the family had a private funeral, and announced that there would be no public funeral for him.

 A subsequent medical investigation determined that Traficant had not had a heart attack or seizure before the accident, and was not under the influence of drugs or alcohol.
 In addition, he had not sustained any crushing injuries in the accident.
 The forensic pathologist who conducted the examination attributed Traficant's death to positional asphyxiation, stating that he had been unable to breathe because of the weight of the tractor on top of him.